datskirp/intern_task1/README.md

-# Task 1: Basic CRUD app developed using MVC model
+# Iteration1: Basic API crud app developed using MVC model

 The application was created for educational purpose.
 The app allows to add users to the database, update and show user's information, delete user, view the list of all users.